Final cut privilege: Background

 Studios are typically reluctant to give final-cut rights to an individual who is not financially vested in the project and therefore often hold on to this authority or grant it to studio executives.
 In some instances, a studio may have a subsidiary that is a production company which retains final cut.
 Studio executives such as Kevin Feige for Marvel Studios and Kathleen Kennedy for Lucasfilm will often have final cut authority.
-The actor Matt Damon, who was a producer on the 2016 film Manchester by the Sea, had final cut authority instead of the film's director, Kenneth Lonergan.
+Matt Damon, who was solely a producer on the 2016 film Manchester by the Sea, had final cut authority instead of the film's director, Kenneth Lonergan.
 Actors can also negotiate for final cut authority.
 The actor Kevin Costner had final cut on the 1999 film For Love of the Game due to the worldwide success of Dances with Wolves.
 Costner and the director Sam Raimi had creative disputes over the finished product.
 Although Universal Pictures sided with Raimi's changes, Costner's changes were made because he contractually held the authority.